-Annita Ventouris, PhD is a lecturer within the School of Health and Social Sciences at the University of West London.
+Annita Ventouris, PhD is a senior lecturer at the University of Hertfordshire.
 She finished her undergraduate degree in psychology from Panteion University of Social and Political Sciences, and a master’s degree in psychology of education from UCL Institute of Education.
 In 2014, she was awarded her PhD from the same institution.

 Annita has taught on a variety of courses in higher education institutions in the UK, running modules related to her research interests; which span from applications of psychology in educational settings, intergroup and peer relations to child and adolescent mental health and well-being.

 She is also conducting pedagogical research on factors affecting higher education students’ well-being.
 Currently, she is working on a funded project related to the evaluation of a mental health intervention in primary schools in the UK.
 She is a chartered psychologist, an associate fellow of the British Psychological Society, and a fellow of the Higher Education Academy.
 Annita sits on the editorial board of Psychreg Journal of Psychology.